 Women Who Love Too Much is a self-help book by Robin Norwood, and it was first published in 1986.
-The author is a licenced marriage, family, and child therapist and she specializes in love relationships, as well as addiction, co-addiction, compulsive eating, and depression.
-The archetypal pattern described in these relationships relate to Neptune’s patterns of idealisation, sacrifice, illness, breakdowns, violence, alcohol problems, and terrible disillusionment.
+The author is a licensed marriage, family, and child therapist and she specializes in love relationships, as well as addiction, co-addiction, compulsive eating, and depression.
+The archetypal pattern described in these relationships relates to Neptune’s patterns of idealization, sacrifice, illness, breakdowns, violence, alcohol problems, and terrible disillusionment.

 Unstable and Needy Relationships